alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **SEE**

-SEE word
+SEE *word*

 Displays what the compiler did to compile the word into tokens.

+Shows details about a word.

 **SELF^**

-In a compiled word, points to the running words dictionary
+In a compiled word, points to the running words dictionary.

 **TOKENS**

 A values view over the half word token pool.

 **TO**